Graduate Academic Regulations

 One of three possible actions will be implemented for a student on Academic Probation at the end of each term of enrollment:

 - A student who earns a semester GPA of 3.0 or higher and raises his or her program GPA to 3.0 or higher will return to Good Academic Standing.

 - A student whose semester GPA is 3.0 or higher, but whose program GPA remains below 3.0, will remain on Academic Probation.

 - A student who earns a semester GPA below 3.0 while on Academic Probation, regardless of the program GPA, will be excluded for one term.

 In 1-3 above, the minimum requirement for the doctoral degree is 3.25.

 Removal from Probation.
 Occurs when, at the end of a probationary term a student's graduate program grade point average equals or exceeds 3.0; 3.25 for the Doctor of Education.

 Academic Exclusion.
-Occurs when a student on academic probation earns a term GPA below 3.0. regardless of the program GPA.
+Occurs when a student on academic probation earns a semester GPA below 3.0. regardless of the program GPA.

-The length of exclusion will be a minimum of one term.
-One term is defined as the Fall, Spring, or Summer term.
-The Summer term includes all sessions; thus, an excluded student is required to sit out all sessions that comprise the Summer term.
+The length of exclusion will be a minimum of one semester.
+One semester is defined as the Fall, Spring, or Summer semester.
+The Summer semester includes all sessions; thus, an excluded student is required to sit out all sessions that comprise the Summer semester.
 The student must apply to be reinstated by the program and college.